 Where ‘R’ and ‘r’ are radius of base and top of frustum, respectively

 |Volume of Pyramid||⅓ (Area of base) (Height)|

 Volume Related Facts

-- The cube has all its sides equal, therefore, the volume will be equal to the cube of its side length.
+- The cube has all its sides equal.
+Therefore, the volume will equal the cube of its side length.

-- If the radius and height of a cone and a cylinder are the same, then volume of cone is equal to one-third of volume of cylinder.
+- If the radius and height of a cone and a cylinder are the same, then the volume of a cone is equal to one-third of the volume of a cylinder.

 - The formula of volume of cuboid and rectangular prism is the same.

 - The volume of the prism depends on the shape of its base.
 For example, if the base is square, the volume will be (side2 x height).